-The base element of Yearn Finance is not the YFI token, but its protocol.
-The Yearn protocl is a yield optimizer that has the main role of automatically switching between a number of different DeFi landing protocols.
+The base element of Yearn Finance is not the YFI token but its protocol.
+The Yearn protocol is a yield optimizer that has the main role of automatically switching between a number of different DeFi landing protocols.

-Yearn Finance is an Ethereum dapp built by Andre Cronje.
+Yearn Finance is an Ethereum dapp built by Andre Cronje that utilizes advanced tools to act as a crucial aggregator for DeFi protocols, including Aave, Curve, and Cosmos.
 It was developed to automate the allocation of supply liquidity to different pools and choose the landing protocol that offers the best APY (Annual Percentage Yield).
-In a way, it is an automated yield farming protocol that allows the allocation of funds to the best return opportunities.
+In a way, it is an automated yield farming protocol that allows allocating funds to the best return opportunities.

 By creating dedicated-automated investment methods, the protocol allows investors to deposit liquidities to a pool, receiving back yTokens that show the property over the investition, just like a receipt would do.

 Once the investors’ funds are in the pool, the protocol will eliminate the manual tasks of checking the evolution of lending protocols and the decision process of switching between different options.